Programs : Budget Sheet

 Costs for independent travel (on weekends, during break) vary widely depending on choices of destination and accommodation, and frequency of travel.
 Make sure to take this into account.

-US Citizens travelling to the Netherlands to study as an exchange student for more than 90 days do not need a visa, but they do need a resident permit.
-The VU Amsterdam Services team will apply for the resident permit on your behalf if you upload via the VUnet the following items: a scan of your passport (all pages that have been stamped); the signed Antecedent Certificate and TBC form; and Proof of financial means (with a minimum of € 900 per month).
-You will also need to transfer the visa fee via wire transfer by December 1.
+US Citizens traveling to the Netherlands to study as an exchange student for more than 90 days do not need a visa, but they do need a resident permit.
+The VU Amsterdam Services team will apply for the resident permit on your behalf if you upload via the VUnet the following items: a scan of your passport (all pages that have been stamped); the signed Antecedent Certificate and TBC form; and Proof of financial means (with a minimum of € 950 per month).
+You will also need to transfer the visa fee via wire transfer ahead of time.

 VU will provide you with guidance for obtaining a visa, but note that it is your responsibility to obtain the appropriate residence permit.
 Make sure you bring the original documents you scanned for your residence permit with you when you travel to Amsterdam.